 San Jose Mineta International Airport (SJC) is located just minutes from the hotels, convention centers and attractions of downtown San Jose, as well as the tourist destinations of nearby Levi’s Stadium (home of the San Francisco 49ers) and the Great America theme park.

 I’d recommend San Jose Airport as the best airport to access Silicon Valley tech business hubs of Santa Clara, Sunnyvale, Mountain View and Palo Alto.
-The airport’s location at the southernmost tip of the San Francisco Bay means I’d say it’s the airport of choice for anyone planning a Pacific Coast Highway road trip south along Monterey Bay toward Los Angeles
+The airport’s location at the southernmost tip of the San Francisco Bay means I’d say it’s the airport of choice for anyone planning a Pacific Coast Highway road trip down to Monterey Bay and beyond.

 For travelers considering San Jose Airport as an alternative to SFO with San Francisco as the end destination, realize SJC is about a 50-mile drive away from downtown San Francisco.
 With sometimes dreadful traffic, driving can take well over 90 minutes.
 Taxis and rideshares between SJC and San Francisco can be quite expensive, and while train service to SF is available, the transfer process can be a hassle if you’re toting a lot of luggage.

-Due to its location and traffic considerations, I wouldn’t recommend San Jose as the best airport to fly into to reach the city of San Francisco unless the flight deals are really too good to pass up.
+Due to its location and traffic considerations, I wouldn’t recommend San Jose as your first choice for reaching San Francisco unless the flight deals are really too good to pass up.

 Shuttle services at SJC

-Free hotel shuttle buses can be ordered to select hotels near SJC, the best option if you just have an overnight layover or business in town.
+Many nearby hotels offer complimentary shuttle buses, which’s your best bet for an overnight layover or local business.
 On-demand shared shuttle buses and vans (like Super Shuttle) are available, but really only a good choice to save money on longer rides to San Francisco.
-But the downside is multiple stops will add to the commute time.
+But the downside is multiple stops will add to your travel time.

 Taxis and rideshare services at SJC

-I’d recommend Caltrain as the most cost-efficient and even the fastest option between San Jose and San Francisco during rush hour.
+Public transit is possible via VTA Route 60 (running from Milpitas BART to Winchester via SJC), though it’s a hassle with luggage.
+The bus connects directly to both Milpitas BART and the Santa Clara Transit Center (where you’ll find Caltrain, ACE, and Amtrak).
+I’d recommend Caltrain from Santa Clara as the most cost-efficient and even the fastest option between San Jose and San Francisco during rush hour.
 BART trains run from Milpitas station near SFO, (access via Caltrain or driving) with subway access throughout San Francisco.
 BART can become a little sketchy late at night, but I’ve used it plenty of times with luggage between Milpitas and San Francisco during the day.

 Rental cars at SJC

-Rental cars from 11 different companies are easily accessed in a garage just across the street from SJC’s terminal B. Passengers arriving in Terminal A can walk about 10 minutes or hop on a short ride from a rental car shuttle bus.
+Rental cars from several different companies are easily accessed in a garage just across the street from SJC’s terminal B. If you arrive at Terminal A, shuttle buses run every few minutes to get you there, or it’s about a 10-minute walk.

-I’ve found picking up and returning rental cars at SJC to be a breeze, a much faster and more convenient process than at SFO or OAK.
-While cars are usually available to rent on the day of arrival, I’d advise advance car reservations just in case a big convention (or football game) is in town.
+I’ve found picking up and returning rental cars at SJC to be a breeze, a much faster and more convenient than at SFO or OAK.
+While you can often rent a car on the day of arrival, I’d advise booking in advance, especially if there’s a big convention or a football game in town.

 Airport security

-San Jose operates a TSA security checkpoint area in both Terminals A and B. I’ve found the process generally smoother and quicker than at the larger SFO.
-While SJC has CLEAR, TSA Pre-Check and Global Entry, given the large number of travelers who have these services, and the usually short regular lines, I haven’t seen much of an advantage of these services at San Jose.
+San Jose operates TSA security checkpoints in both Terminal A and Terminal B, with CLEAR, TSA PreCheck and Global Entry all available.
+I’ve found the process generally smoother and quicker than at the larger SFO.
+Given the usually short regular lines and the large number of travelers who already have these services, I haven’t seen an advantage to expedited screening at San Jose.

 Airport food and drink

-You should try Greenlee’s Bakery, in either terminal, for tasty cinnamon rolls and pastries for the morning flights, while Jim Stump’s Taproom + Kitchen and San Jose Mac + Cheese Kitchen are both good choices for comfort food for later in the day.
+You should try Greenlee’s Bakery, in either terminal, for tasty cinnamon rolls and pastries for the morning flights, while Jim Stump’s Taproom + Kitchen or the San Jose Mac + Cheese Kitchen in Terminal B are solid bets for some serious comfort food.

 Lounges at SJC